-Most of the energy we use comes from fossil fuels.
-Only about nine percent comes from renewable energy sources.
+Most of the energy we use today comes from fossil fuels.
+Only about twelve percent comes from renewable energy sources.
 They are usually cleaner and can be replenished in a short period of time.
 Renewable energy sources-like solar and wind-can't produce energy all the time.
 The sun doesn't always shine.
 The wind doesn't always blow.

-Renewables don't always make energy when or where we need it.
-We can use many energy sources to produce hydrogen.
+We can use many energy sources to produce hydrogen-renewable and nonrenewable.
 Hydrogen can store the energy until it's needed and move it to where it's needed.
+Hydrogen can be used in many ways once we're ready to use it.